Phili.co.uk | Wanderlust Travel

 Jono and I touched down in Hong Kong for Christmas 2019.
 We spent two weeks in this amazing city at the height of the Hong Kong Protests.
 There were some concerns of this trip but we decided to go ahead and to our benefit, the city was calm and quieter.
 Our friends in Hong Kong actually enjoyed the retrieve, meaning they longer had to queue in restaurants or stuck in once huge crowds in public transport and streets.

 For me, this was a journey of rediscovering my family's home roots particularly in the New Territories.
 I fell in love with the old traditional market town of Tai Po, a mainstay of many Hakka families and our home over the next two weeks.
 Tai Po is bursting with life, albeit a more older generation.
 Lovely, energetic elderly people roam around the Tai Ming Lane Square surrounded with authentic Chinese bakeries, restaurants and shops.
+Escape on a day trip to the giant Tian Tan Buddha or go on a bike ride along the coast of Plover Cove, read on for some of the best experiences Hong Kong has to offer. |

 Top Activities